kobolabs/epub-spec/README.md

 Learn more about Kobo’s ePub support at [epubtest.org](http://epubtest.org/).
 It’s categorized into required and optional features.

-If you encounter any rendering issues you'd like to inform us of, email us at renderingissues@kobo.com.
+If you encounter any rendering issues you can bring them to our attention at renderingissues@kobo.com.
 Please provide as much detail as possible, including app version, device, and screenshots if possible.

-Or email questions to pubops@kobo.com, including “ePub Spec” and the section title related to your query in the subject line.
+Any comments or concerns about the documentation above can be submitted directly via Github comments.
+Immediate responses to all emails and comments cannot be guaranteed but all feedback related to documentation and content rendering is appreciated.

+If you are already configured as a publisher or distributor with Kobo and have a questions concerning content management (metadata or ePub uploads, pricing, pre-orders etc.) you can follow up with your contact on the Publisher Operations team.

+If you are a small publisher or a self-published author and would like to sell your content through Kobo you can do so through [Kobo Writing Life](http://www.kobo.com/writinglife).